 What are your favorite apps for post-processing?

-I then use VSCO where I tend to apply the same filter to most of my pictures, although I try to keep the filter subtle.
+I then use the VSCO app where I tend to apply the same VSCO filter to most of my pictures, although I try to keep the filter subtle.

 I like my pictures to look somewhat real, but with a slightly saturated clean tone.